muhmuhten/linode-docs/docs/tools-reference/custom-kernels-distros/install-coreos-on-a-kvm-linode.md

         ./coreos-install -h

-Now you will want to copy your cloud-config file to your Linode.
-It's probably most easy to simply `cat > cloud-config.yml` and paste into your Lish shell.
+You will want to copy your cloud-config file to your Linode.
+It's easiest to simply `cat > cloud-config.yml` and paste into your Lish shell.
 However, if you prefer, you can run the following command to start the SSH server to securely copy your cloud-config file.
 (Note that you will need to set up access credentials, e.g. SSH keys or a password, separately.)

         service ssh start